 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad takes experience.
+It’s typically not a job you’ll want to tackle by yourself, since your air conditioner may need to be temporarily disconnected.
 This requires the help of a certified HVAC tech.

 If you think your air conditioner is sinking and creating problems, give Temperature Doctors Heating & Cooling a call at (815) 914-6197.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.